Employment Disputes And Mediation

 Employment law is the law that governs the relationship between the employer and the employee.
 It serves to protect the employer from frivolous or unfair claims.
 And, it protects the employee to make valid, sound claims that are guided by statutory, regulatory and common Wisconsin and Federal laws, as interpreted.

-At Law Offices of Maxwell Charles Livingston, I have negotiated, litigated, and mediated a great number of employment disputes both on behalf of the employer and the employee.
+I have negotiated, litigated, and mediated a great number of employment disputes both on behalf of the employer and the employee.

 The legacy of your corporation may be affected if you do not properly provide for wage protections, FMLA issues, potential issues of disparate/discriminatory treatment of employees that may lead to discipline including “wrongful” termination, on the job sexual harassment, severance negotiations – including reduction in force (“RIF”) issues and alternative dispute resolution options (particularly mediation of disputes).